Ford ReStart Program

 On This Page

 The Ford ReStart Program is need-based and is for adults who are no more than halfway through completion of a community college or university degree with considerable years of employment ahead.
-This program is available to residents of Oregon and Siskiyou County, California.

 Program and Scholarship Details

 Each year, up to 46 students throughout Oregon and Siskiyou County, Calif., are selected as recipients of the Ford ReStart Program.
 The scholarship award is not a set amount, but is calculated to cover 90% ($1,000 minimum/$25,000 maximum per academic year) of each student’s college costs that are not covered by other resources (such as grants and scholarships), and his or her Expected Family Contribution (EFC) from the Free Application for Federal Student Aid (FAFSA).
 The scholarship can be renewed annually for up to four years of undergraduate study.

 Applicants must be residents of Oregon or Siskiyou County, Calif., who are 25 years or older as of the application deadline and have a high school diploma or GED.
 Applicants must not be more than halfway through the completion of their degree program.

 Applicants must plan to earn an associate or bachelor’s degree and to enroll full time in the fall term of the application year at a public or private, accredited, Title IV eligible, nonprofit college in their home state.
 Students taking online coursework exclusively and students with existing bachelor’s degrees are not eligible.

 All Ford Family Scholarship recipients are subject to a criminal background check.
 Awards can only be granted to recipients with a felony conviction if he or she has completed parole, probation, or any type of post‑prison supervision, and has paid any required restitution and/or court fees by August 1 of the application year.